PhenomML/Stats285_F23/hw5_instructions.md

 # Homework 5.
-Driving Parameters while Growing into a Cluster.
+Deploying Many Jobs, Served Three Ways.
+Hot.

 Our earlier homeworks were run on a single compute node.
 Today's computing activity will introduce the beginnings of using a cluster -- first on a larger node and then on an array of nodes.